 And that, weary mamas and papas, is the point.
 No matter how you shape the message, how you celebrate the holiday, how many gifts you give, how many advent wreaths you light, keep singing the song of Jesus, the song of gospel, grace, and redemption.
 Because He who is faithful to save us is also faithful to honor our feeble attempts to speak truth, to shed light, and to disciple our children.

 So stay the course, parents!
-Keep telling the story of Jesus.
+Keep telling the story of Jesus and sharing the gospel with your children.
 Do not grow weary in tying those gospel strings to every tradition and taking advantage of every teachable moment during the holidays.

 Hope is near.